Not only did Acura make an Integra with a SOHC D-series engine, they also made one trim level with Honda’s legendary Real Time 4WD.

 Here’s a clean example and yes, you can buy one now!

 Now, you’re possibly wondering what a clean example looks like.
-Our good friends over at Vistec R Imports actually have one stateside as of this writing and are selling it for the grand price of just $13,500.
-Check out their listing below.
-Is that listing down?
-Click here to see some screenshots of said Integra.
+Our good friends over at Vistec R Imports actually have one stateside as of this writing and are sold it for the grand price of just $13,500.
+Click here to see some screenshots of said Integra before it sold.

-As you click-through the 37 photos they provided us, you can see all the visual differences I pointed out earlier.
+As you click through the photos, you can see all the visual differences I pointed out earlier.

 That .7 inch lift in ride height is undeniable and is probably not as noticeable if you’re loaded with passengers.
 That also means this is probably the only Integra you can take speed bumps at full speed without one ounce of fear that you’ll rip your oil pan out.

 Outback, you can see that rear window wiper arm that isn’t there on the standard DC2 sedans.

 This is a particularly clean example and RTR will certainly have something to talk about when they pop their hoods at the local car meets.

 And now with the 25-year import rule finally making its way to cars that the younger car enthusiast drooled over in video games and magazines, it means that certain years of the third generation Acura Integra are ready to import, including this rare SOHC AWD Acura Integra if you can find one.

 Here are a couple of videos of these AWD Acura Integras in action!